SampleEnvironment/SECoP/protocol/specification/descriptive.rst

         ================ ========== ======== ============ =============

-    The 3 characters in new style form indicate the access on the levels "expert", "advanced" and "user", in this order.
-    "w" means full (read and write) access, "r" means restricted read only access on any parameter of the module and "-" means, the module should be hidden.
+    The 3 characters in new style form indicate the access on the levels "expert", "advanced" and "user", in this order.  "w" means full (read and write) access, "r" means restricted read only access on any parameter of the module and "-" means that the module should be hidden.

-    * The old style notion must also be accepted by new SECoP clients.
+    * The old style notation must also be accepted by new SECoP clients.
     * A SECoP client SHOULD ignore any value not listed in the last two columns of above table.
     * A module with visibility "---" is meant not to be shown in a user interface, but might still be used by the client interface internally.

-    .. note:: The access is NOT controlled on the SEC node side!
+    .. note:: Access is NOT controlled on the SEC node side!
 The visibility property is just a hint to the UI (client) what should be exposed to (or better hidden from) the users having different levels of expertise.
-              The UI (client) should implement the different access levels.
+The client should implement the different access levels.

 .. mod-property:: group